Easy Chocolate Peanut Butter Fudge that you can make in 15 minutes with no candy thermometer. Anybody can make this creamy, rich treat.

 This is one of the easiest ways to get introduced to candy making.
 If you enjoy this keep an eye out in the coming months.
 I love making candy and I’m going to be blogging about some wonderful candy recipes for the holidays.
 If you are new to the process start with some easy recipes and then move on to some more difficult ones.
 I learned one recipe at a time and so can you!

-- ¾ cup of your favorite peanut butter (creamy or chunky)
+- 3/4 cup peanut butter creamy or chunky

 - Butter a 9x9 square casserole dish.
 Set aside.